Diversity, Equity

 — By the end of 2030, we aim to increase the representation of Black, Indigenous and People of Colour in management to 25%.

-Inclusion: Every year, we aspire to achieve top quartile scores (82 and above) across all core demographic groups* on the People Survey question: “I feel comfortable being myself here.”
+Inclusion: In 2025, we aimed to achieve top quartile scores (82 and above) across all core demographic groups on the People Survey question: “I feel like I belong at Maple Leaf Foods.”

-These goals underscore our confidence in advancing diversity, promoting equity, and maintaining a steadfast focus on fostering an inclusive culture within our organization.
+Our goals underscore our commitment to advancing diversity, promoting equity, and maintaining a steadfast focus on fostering an inclusive culture across our organization

 Supporting women at Maple Leaf Foods

 We’ve introduced a number of programs and initiatives to support women at Maple Leaf Foods.
-We’re breaking down barriers to their inclusion and advancement into leadership roles.
-And we’ve seen improvements!
+We’re breaking down barriers to their inclusion and advancement into leadership roles, and we’re seeing improvements!

 Our Employee Resource Groups are instrumental in helping build and sustain a sense of belonging.
 They reflect our diverse and inclusive workplace.

 EcoAction is a network of colleagues that is passionate about protecting the planet and promoting a sustainable future.
-Their aim is to inspire the sharing of knowledge, experience, and passion for the environment, promote sustainable working and living and empower employees to take action.
+Their aim is to inspire the sharing of knowledge, experience, and passion for the environment, promote sustainable working and living and empower Team Members to take action.

-Maple Leaf Pride & Allies fosters psychological safety so that our people are assured a safe, welcoming, and empowering environment when they come out at Maple Leaf Foods.
-It supports the professional and personal growth of LGBTQ2S+ team members, and builds awareness and understanding, so that all our people know how to be better allies.
+Maple Leaf Pride & Allies Network fosters psychological safety so that our people are assured a safe, welcoming, and empowering environment when they come out at Maple Leaf Foods.
+It supports the professional and personal growth of LGBTQ2S+ Team Members, and builds awareness and understanding, so that all our people know how to be better allies.

-The Women’s Impact Network (WIN) advance gender equality by creating meaningful connections so that all talent thrives at Maple Leaf, and its Women in Manufacturing chapter works to attract, engage and advance women in Manufacturing to close the gender gap and unleash the full potential of our talent.
+The Women’s Impact Network (WIN) advances gender equality by creating meaningful connections so that all talent thrives at Maple Leaf Foods, and its Women in Manufacturing chapter works to attract, engage and advance women in Manufacturing to close the gender gap and unleash the full potential of our talent.